Craftycoolgamer/canvassing-platform/README.md

 5. You'll be automatically logged in with JWT tokens

 #### Login
-1. Enter your email and password
+1. Enter your email/username and password
 2. Tap "Sign In"
 3. The app will validate credentials and receive JWT tokens
 4. Tokens are stored securely in AsyncStorage